pozapas/Crowd-Analyzer/README.md

 # Crowd Analyzer

-Crowd Analyzer is a Python application for analyzing pedestrian and crowd mobility patterns using computer vision and machine learning techniques.
-It leverages YOLO for object detection, Kalman filters for tracking, and various density and speed estimation methods.
+Crowd Analyzer is a Python application designed to analyze pedestrian and crowd mobility patterns using computer vision and machine learning techniques.
+It incorporates YOLO for object detection, Kalman filters for tracking, and various methods for density and speed estimation.
+The application also utilizes [PedPy](https://github.com/PedestrianDynamics/pedpy) to process pedestrian trajectories and LlamaVision 90B via the Groq API for real-time interpretation of PedPy output plots.

 ## Features